 By this time of the year, I think everyone is looking for some sunshine and pretty views.

-Well, everyone who has endured the cold weather.
+Well, at least everyone who has endured the cold weather.

 I know I am!